 The general public may take one figurine per person only, free with admission.
 Register in advance to gain priority line access.

-Gardiner Members get advance access from 12 to 1 pm.
+Gardiner Members get advanced access from 12 to 1 pm.

 Born in 1968 and raised in Ipswich, Suffolk, in the United Kingdom, Clare Twomey attended the Edinburgh College of Art, studying painting and ceramics, and the prestigious Royal College of Art (RCA) in London.
 She was drawn to ceramics for the material’s malleability and ability to connect with the everyday, allowing her to explore people and relationships through her work.